 Virgo Galaxy Cluster

-The western part of the Virgo galaxy cluster is dominated by a couple of bright galaxies forming an "chain".
-This so-called "Markarian's Chain" consists of 8 bright galaxies.
-Starting from South-West, the ellipticals M84 and M86 are the brightest galaxies of the chain.
+The western part of the Virgo galaxy cluster is dominated by a chain of bright galaxies known as "Markarian's Chain," consisting of 8 prominent galaxies.
+Beginning from the southwest, the ellipticals M84 and M86 are the brightest galaxies in the chain.
 NGC 4435 and NGC 4438 form a close pair of interacting galaxies.
-The Eyes Galaxy NGC 4438 is one of the most interesting galaxies in the Virgo cluster.
-A second pair, NGC 4461 and NGC 4468, follows in north-eastern direction.
-NGC 4473 and NGC 4477 (not in the image of the chain) are at the end of the chain.
-M 87 is located close to the chain. .
-It is the largest galaxy of the Virgo Cluster and also its center of gravity.
-The mass of this "monster" galaxy is about 2.7 trillion suns and its diameter is 130,000 light-years.
-It is surrounded by thousands of globular clusters; the brightest of them can be seen in the image.
-M 87 and the Virgo Cluster is about 50 million light-years apart.
-Additional to the bright objects described above many medium-sized galaxies are visible surrounding the chain.
-Some show structures like spiral arms or dust lanes.
-Many of them are small spiral or irregular shaped dwarf galaxies belonging to the Virgo cluster, some are much closer to earth and some are located far in the background.
-Numerous faint diffuse spots indicate remote galaxies in the background.
+The Eyes Galaxy, NGC 4438, is particularly noteworthy in the Virgo cluster.
+Following in a northeastern direction, a second pair, NGC 4461 and NGC 4468, can be observed, with NGC 4473 and NGC 4477 marking the end of the chain.
+M87 is located close to the chain, being the largest galaxy in the Virgo Cluster and serving as its center of gravity.
+This "monster" galaxy has a mass of about 2.7 trillion suns and a diameter of 130,000 light-years.
+It is surrounded by thousands of globular clusters, some of which are visible in the image.
+M87 and the Virgo Cluster are approximately 50 million light-years away.